tokenspice/tokenspice/README.md

 It can help in [Token](https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca) [Engineering](https://www.tokenengineering.org) flows, to design, tune, and verify tokenized ecosystems.
 It's young but promising.
 We welcome you to contribute! 👋

+- TokenSPICE simulates by simply running a loop.
+At each iteration, each _agent_ in the _netlist_ takes a step.
+That's it!
+[Simple is good.](https://www.goodreads.com/quotes/7144975-i-apologize-for-such-a-long-letter---i-didn-t)
-- Each "agent" is a class.
-Has a wallet, and does work to earn $.
-One models the system by wiring up agents, and tracking metrics (kpis).
+- A netlist wires up a collection of agents to interact in a given way.
+Each agent is a class.
+It has an Ethereum wallet, and does work to earn money.
 Agents may be written in pure Python, or with an EVM-based backend.
-- A "netlist" defines what you simulate, and how.
-It wires up a collection of agents to interact in a given way.
-You can write your own netlists to simulate whatever you like.
-The `assets/netlists` directory has examples.
+- One models a system by writing a netlist and tracking metrics (KPIs).
+One can write their own netlists and agents to simulate whatever they like.
+The [assets/netlists](https://github.com/tokenspice/tokenspice/tree/main/assets/netlists) directory has examples.

 <img src="images/plots-crop.PNG" width="100%">